anagha-microsoft/ncr-mlops-hol/README.md

 ## 2. Audience

 Any Azure Machine Learning enthusiasts who want to try out MLOps on Azure<br>
-(even basics such as (delibrately manual) provisioning is included)
+(even basics such as (deliberately manual) provisioning is included)

 ## 3. Time and resources committment